Your first visit to Heritage Farm and Museum in Huntington, West Virginia can be overwhelming because there is SO MUCH to see and do!

 Be Curious and Ask Questions

-The difference between walking by an object and taking a closer look is many times determined by the information and the stories that you learn about it.
+The difference between walking by an object and taking a closer look at it is impacted by the information and the stories you learn about it.

 Learn and Shop at the Artisan Center

-You’ll have a whole new appreciation for the craftsmanship that you see after learning more about the labor-intensive process of making each piece from the artisans.
+You’ll have a new appreciation for the craftsmanship after learning more about the labor-intensive process of making each piece from the artisans.

 We enjoyed learning more about how clothing was previously made in Appalachia due to limited sources.